-Rule generation happens in two phases, combining information from the xFDD and MILP to configure the switches in the network.
-In generating the configurations, we assume each packet is augmented with a SNAP-header upon entering the network, which contains its original OBS inport and future outport, and the id of the last processed xFDD node, the purpose of which will be explained shortly.
-This header is stripped off when the packet exits the network.
-We use DNS-tunnel-detect from §2 as a running example, with its xFDD in Figure 3.
-For exemplary clarity, we assume that all the state variables are stored on $C_6$ instead of $D_4$ .
+Rule generation happens in two phases and combines information from the xFDD and MILP to configure the network switches.
+We assume each packet is augmented with a SNAP-header upon entering the network, which contains its original OBS inport and future outport, and the id of the last processed xFDD node, the purpose of which will be explained shortly.
+This header is stripped off by the egress switch when the packet exits the network.
+We use DNS-tunnel-detect; assign-egress from $\S 2$ as a running example, with its xFDD in Figure 3.
+For the sake of the example, we assume that all the state variables are stored on C_6 instead of D_4 .